-This post shares all about how to hang flower pots—specifically how to use pot clips to hang terracotta flower pots on deck posts, fence posts, and just about any other secure surface you can think of!
-This post also contains affiliate links.
-You can read more about that here.
+This post shares all about how to hang flower pots on a fence, specifically how to use pot clips to hang terracotta flower pots on deck posts, fence posts, and just about any other secure surface you can think of!

-Today I am sharing all about how to hang flower pots—specifically how to hang terracotta flower pots.
+Today I am sharing all about how to hang flower pots on a fence, deck, or just about any other vertical wood surface—specifically how to hang terracotta flower pots.
 Terracotta flower pots are so cheap, easy to paint if you want to, and come in a variety of sizes to meet all of your gardening needs.
 I love buying cheap pots and painting them to give them an extra something.

 But sitting them around your yard can be a bit boring, and it can get crowded.
 Especially if you’re a small-space gardener like I am.
 And the best way to maximize space is by going vertical!
 I do this using pot clips.

-Here are 5 reasons I use pot clips to to hang my flower pots.
+5 reasons I use pot clips to hang flower pots on a fence, the deck, and more

-You can buy them in multipacks online, and the ones I’ve ordered come with their mounting hardware (just a screw that fits perfectly through the holes).
+You can buy Pot Clips in multipacks online, and the ones I’ve ordered come with their mounting hardware (just a screw that fits perfectly through the holes).
+The clips and screws were both silver.
+You can paint them, but they are mostly hidden behind the pots and plants anyway.

 Amazon has a variety of options you can choose from, but these look like a great cost-to-number ratio.
 Great reviews, too.
-(I’d recommend the ones I have specifically, but I’ve had them for so long I can’t find the seller, which brings me to my second reason I love pot clips…
+(I’d recommend the ones I have specifically, but I’ve had them for so long I can’t find the seller, and they all seem pretty much the same, which brings me to my second reason I love pot clips…

 I have had my pot clips for several years.
 They have also been in use for several years.
 I originally bought them when we lived in an apartment and I made a vertical balcony garden.
 I also used some around the same time for a hanging indoor succulent planter.

 They have made it through several years, including sitting out in the elements all winter, and they are showing no signs of wear.
 I am extremely happy with how well they have held up!
-And my pots have never fallen off of them, even during hail storms!
+And my pots have never fallen off of them, even during hail storms with crazy wind.

 The way the pots hang on them can obscure most of the clip.
 Especially once your plants really get going.
 This gives a bit of a suspended look that I love.
-I have them stacked four tall on my deck posts.
+I have on the HVAC unit fence, as well as stacked four tall on my deck posts.
 As a bonus, when I start watering at the top, the water drains down into the pots below.
 Nice!

 You just need a drill and a suitable surface to drill in to.
-Mounting them to hang pots on fence posts or deck posts is super easy and just takes a few seconds.
+Mounting them to hang pots on fences or deck posts and railings is super easy and just takes a few seconds.
+Wood is obviously the easiest substrate to mount them into, but if your drill can handle concrete, you can drill into that, too.

 One thing to remember: If for some reason you are using these indoors on drywall, you’ll need to drill into a stud or use a drywall anchor to ensure you get a sturdy mount.